dr-js/stash/linux/0-0-install-archlinux.md

 Then make a USB install media with `rufus`(win10) or `dd`(*nix).

+To make later install easier,
+  we can copy SSH pub-key and other install related file like shell scripts to the USB, the files will be available under `/run/archiso/bootmnt/`.

 #### the state of the Intel Compute Stick before install